Car Accident LawyerWho Pays for Medical Care after a Car Accident that Wasn't My Fault?

 The Defendant Doesn't Have To Pay Your Bills On An Ongoing Basis

-When you get into an accident, you are usually responsible for paying your medical bills as you receive them.
+When you get into an auto accident, you are usually responsible for paying your medical bills as you receive them.

 The only exception is usually car accidents that happen in no-fault states.
 We'll talk more about that below.